WolframResearch/wolfram-app-discovery-rs/README.md

 To successfully compile this program, a C compiler will need to be able to find the included `"WolframLibrary.h"` header file.
-We can use `wolfram-app-discovery` to get the appropriate value:
+We can use `wolfram-app-discovery` to get the path to the appropriate directory:

 ```shell
 # Get the LibraryLink includes directory